aarasawa/Project_SwampFish/README.md

 # Project_SwampFish

 To track writeups and solutions for various for-fun problem solving stuffs.
+Usually username: @SwampFish

 No flags included in solutions, just my process for arriving at a solution.